 U.S. federal government major construction contracts use so-called source selection under federal regulations.
 These call for technical and price proposals, then best value selection is applied.

 To bid on government construction, contractors must register in the System for Award Management and in FedBizOpps.
 Registration requires information such as your name, address, taxpayer identification name and number, bank routing and account numbers, and your DUNS number.
 DUNS is a nine-digit identification number for each physical location of your business.
-You can apply for it here.
+You can apply for your DUNS number here.

 All federal construction projects with budgets over $100,000 must carry performance and payment bonds.
 Performance bonds ensure that the contractor will perform its obligations.
 Payment bonds make sure everyone who supplies labor or materials on the project gets paid.